Shopping at the Co-op on a Budget

 Community Discount Program

-Owners of the Co-op who are experiencing financial hardship and/or receive any sort of government assistance could be eligible for the Community Discount Program.
+Owners of the Co-op who are current students, make less than $36,000 a year, or receive any sort of government assistance could be eligible for the Community Discount Program.
+Learn more here

 Along with the savings you get on selected Co+op Deals, there are some items that also include a Co+op Deals Coupon, that help save you even more $$.